Everything You Need To Know About The Ashley Piercing

 No lipstick.
 One of the most alluring aspects of this piercing is that it creates an amazing look when you pair the right jewelry with bold lip tones.
 However, you need to wait until your piercing has fully healed before you introduce foreign substances, like lipstick, to the pierced area.
 Keep in mind that the inside of a piercing takes longer to heal than the outside, so it’s always a good idea to check with your piercer before bringing out the lip colors.

-While some choose larger gemstones, daintier labret stud ends are less invasive and offer a cute aesthetic.
+Choose larger gemstones for a look that refuses to be ignored, or try daintier labret stud ends for a cute and minimalist aesthetic.
 You can opt for a simple 14k gold ball, or choose cute charms, gemstones like diamonds or opals, or even tiny pearls.
 The bezel setting is particularly great for this piercing because it allows you to show off a sparkly gemstone with a smooth and comfortable setting type.

 As stated previously, the Ashley piercing needs to be left alone during healing.
 If you’re one to play with your lips, then you might want to consider a Monroe piercing or another lip piercing that’s out of the way.